gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 Finally, we would like to store the values of the test statistic instead of just printing them out on each pass through the loop.
 To do this, we need to create a variable to store the results, let's call it ``Tstar``.
-We know that we need to store ``B`` results so will create a vector^[In statistics, vectors are one dimensional lists of numeric elements -- basically a column from a matrix or our tibble.] of length *B*, which contains *B* elements, full of missing values (NA) using the ``matrix`` \index{texttt{matrix}} function with the ``nrow`` option specifying the number of elements:
+We know that we need to store ``B`` results so will create a vector^[In statistics, vectors are one dimensional lists of numeric elements -- basically a column from a matrix of our tibble.] of length *B*, which contains *B* elements, full of missing values (NA) using the ``matrix`` \index{texttt{matrix}} function with the ``nrow`` option specifying the number of elements: